 Whether you use regional or AD-specific subnets, each load balancer requires one private IP address from its host subnet.
 The Load Balancing service supplies a floating public IP address to the primary load balancer.
 The floating public IP address does not come from your backend subnets.

 If your region includes only one availability domain, the service requires just one subnet, either regional or AD-specific, to host both the primary and standby load balancers.
-The primary and standby load balancers each require a private IP address from the host subnet, in addition to the assigned floating public IP address.
-If there is an availability domain outage, the load balancer has no failover.
+The primary and standby load balancers each requires a private IP address from the host subnet, in addition to the assigned floating public IP address.
+If an availability domain outage occurs, the load balancer has no failover.

 To isolate your load balancer from the internet and simplify your security posture, you can create a private load balancer.
 The Load Balancing service assigns it a private IP address that serves as the entry point for incoming traffic.